 5. Explore Edinburgh's authentic street markets

-Colourful scenes and rich variety await at Edinburgh's street markets (Image: Edinburgh Markets Facebook)
+Colourful scenes and rich variety await at Edinburgh's street and markets (Image: Edinburgh Markets Facebook).

 For anyone keen to find less touristy things to do in Edinburgh, exploring on foot is always a good way to see the real city.
 The weekly markets, in particular, are packed with independent traders, food and crafts.
 Try Grassmarket or Leith Markets on Saturdays, or Stockbridge Market on Sundays for an enjoyable and authentic shopping experience.